 Tips and Advice: Start planning early.
 A year or two in advance of the leave is a critical time in project selection and development.
 This is especially important when planning a year long sabbatical in seeking outside funding.
 Conversations with colleagues and mentors can be most helpful at this stage.

-Leaves come only occasionally in a career and often provide key time for renewal.
+Leaves come only occasionally in a career and often provide key time for professional development and renewal.
 Initially, try not to allow the realities of moving the kids, sub-letting the house, food to eat, etc., temper the admittedly idealistic goals of creating the ideal research project or proposal for developing new pedagogical styles.
 Investigation or retraining that will provide a new focus to one's career is an appropriate goal.

 Financial Stipulations and Supplements

 For Pre-Tenure Leave faculty members receive three courses of reassigned time (a semester) for the leave.
 For Sabbatical leaves there are two options: a semester leave with an additional course reassigned to the leave project at full salary; or a full-year leave at two-thirds salary.
 Most full-year leaves are for an academic year, but in exceptional cases a yearlong leave during a calendar year may be approved.
 The Fisher Fund provides supplementary leave support including a relocation award and a monthly allowance for living expenses for an approved leave that includes a month or more away from the faculty member’s primary residence.
 For faculty members receiving external grants to support sabbatical projects, DePauw contributes to salary and expenses may be reduced (consult the Vice President for Academic Affairs for details).
 Professional Development funds for research expenses related to a leave project may be requested as part of the application.
 Faculty members are eligible for all appropriate faculty development funds during their leaves; these include conference funds and workshop funds.
 Please note that appropriate application procedures need to be followed for all funds.